 The Organization has a 403b Thrift Plan that covers substantially all of its employees.
 The Organization automatically contributes 2% of salary and up to an additional 2% match of an employee's contribution.
-The Organization's contribution to the retirement plan totaled \$29,122 for the year ended December 31, 2022.
+The Organization's contribution to the retirement plan totaled \$23,729 and \$29,122 for the years ended December 31, 2023 and 2022, respectively.